- Doctors & Departments

 Teens today are growing up with a depth, breadth and speed of media that didn't exist 20 years ago.
 Their parents don't always understand what that's like, but teens still need their help.

-There are many perceived causes of why suicide rates among kids are rising in the U.S. Dr. Justin Michener and Dr. Emily Laux weigh in on why this might be happening, and provide suggestions on how parents can talk to their kids about suicide.
+There are many perceived causes of why suicide rates among kids are rising in the U.S. Dr. Emily Laux weighs in on why this might be happening, and provide suggestions on how parents can talk to their kids about suicide.

 Our psychologists share tips on how you can use the series 13 Reasons Why to talk to your children about tough subjects like depression, suicide, rape and school shootings.